Crowdedlight/Crows-Zeus-Additions/readme.md

 Crowdedlight (Main Author)
 Windwalker

+### License
+Crows Zeus Additions is licensed under the GPL-3.0 license.

 ## Instructions
 This section provides a description with an image of each functionality.
 It can also explain how to use it, or what to be mindful of when using it.
 Windwalker has made some nice videos showing some of the functionality at: https://www.youtube.com/playlist?list=PLhmLsanXHDRBU_XAcYTBPyXzzsNTwY2b1